 Managing Projects invoices and assigning bills and bank rec to a project.
 If your Projects users need to do things like edit or send invoices, assign bills or spend money from bank rec to a project, you’ll need to give them access to those areas in Xero too using the Accounting roles.
 Likewise, if they to set up Inventory items to allow quick creation of tasks and expenses.
 Limited users won’t be able to create invoices from Projects, regardless of their Xero role.

-Coming soon – manage the level of access to Expenses
+Coming soon – Manage the level of access to new Expenses

 Due to be released soon is our brand new Expenses feature.
 This will include three new permissions that give you more flexibility, and control over the expense claims process.
 This will significantly simplify your workflow and boost efficiency, as only the people you choose can view, submit, approve/decline, and pay an expense claim.